DocTu06/CanSat_NEXUS/readme.txt

-This repository contains the final files for the NEXUS team's CanSat, including code and 3d models.
+This repository contains the final files for the NEXUS team's CanSat project for backup purposes.